CONSTITUTION AND BY-LAWS

 1. The Officers of the Conference shall be a President, a Vice-President, a Treasurer, and a Secretary.

-2. The term of office for these Officers shall be two years, with re-election possible for one consecutive term and unlimited non-consecutive terms.
+2. The term of office for these Officers shall be two years.
+The President, Vice-President, and Secretary may be re-elected for one consecutive term and may also serve unlimited non-consecutive terms.
+The Treasurer may be re-elected for up to four consecutive terms and an unlimited number of non-consecutive terms.

 3. The Officers shall be elected at the Annual Meeting in the manner prescribed in the By-Laws.